Table of Contents

 Definition of Proteinuria in Children

-Proteinuria can be defined as an excretion of protein in urine more than 100 mg/m2/day or >4 mg/m2/hr.
+Proteinuria can be defined as the excretion of protein in urine at levels > 100 mg/m2/day or > 4 mg/m2/hr.
 Other definitions are listed in the table below.

-Heavy proteinuria is marked when wasting of protein is more than 2-3 g per day with a ratio of protein and creatinine 200-300.
-Low levels of proteinuria occurs when protein in urine drops less than 1 g per day or protein/creatinine ratio is less than 100.
+Heavy proteinuria is marked when protein excretion is more than 2–3 g/day with a protein:creatinine ratio ranging from 200–300.
+Low levels of proteinuria occur when urine-protein levels drop to < 1 g/day or protein:creatinine ratio is < 100.

 Epidemiology of Proteinuria in Children

-Although 10% of children may have proteinuria in a single void specimen of urine, only 0.1 of children have persistent proteinuria or pathologic proteinuria.
+Although 10% of children may exhibit proteinuria in a single-voided specimen of urine, only 0.1% of children have persistent or pathological proteinuria.
 Prevalence of proteinuria peaks during adolescence.
-60% of school-aged children and adolescents with persistent proteinuria have orthostatic proteinuria; the condition occurs in 3-5% of adolescents.
+Approximately 60% of children and 3–5% of adolescents with persistent proteinuria have orthostatic proteinuria.

 Etiology of Proteinuria in Children

-- Transient proteinuria: fever, exercise, dehydration, stress, seizure, exposure to clod, heart failure
+- Transient proteinuria, which manifests during fever, exercise, dehydration, stress, seizure, exposure to a clod, or heart failure

 - Orthostatic (postural) proteinuria